 While undoubtedly more capable in the missile defense role than previous Patriot iterations, the capabilities of PAC-3 and PAC-2 GEM still needed to be demonstrated in combat.
 The US Army tested the new Patriot equipment on a small scale during Operation Iraqi Freedom, achieving nine successful intercepts out of nine attempts.

 The system received further validation recently, as Saudi Arabia, which operates both PAC-3 and PAC-2 variants, has used its Patriots during the Yemeni Civil War to intercept missiles fired by Houthi rebels.
-Many of the intercepted targets were likely derivatives of the USSR-designed Scud, one of the most common ballistic surface-to-surface missiles.
+Many of the intercepted targets were derivatives of the USSR-designed Scud, one of the most common ballistic surface-to-surface missiles.
 Raytheon has claimed a 100% success rate for the Saudi Patriots across “[more than] a couple of dozen” intercepts.
 Astute observers will note that some Scud missiles did inflict damage upon Saudi Arabia and its allies — Raytheon’s statement implies these targets were not protected by Patriot batteries.

-The success of Saudi Arabia’s Patriot batteries — assuming the Raytheon statement is truthful — is a landmark achievement.
-It is frequently assumed that missile defense is a messy and unreliable affair — while this is still largely true for some systems (such as Ground-based Midcourse Defense), the Saudis’ experience demonstrates that mature tactical systems such as Patriot are fairly consistent in their performance.
+The success of Saudi Arabia’s Patriot batteries — assuming the Raytheon statement is accurate — is a landmark achievement.
+It is frequently assumed that missile defense is a messy and unreliable affair — while this is still largely true for some more ambitious systems (such as Ground-based Midcourse Defense), the Saudis’ experience demonstrates that mature tactical systems such as Patriot are fairly consistent in their performance.
 Nevertheless, Raytheon’s statement leaves a lot of important information still unknown, such as the nature of the targets intercepted and the methodology used to determine exactly what constituted a successful engagement.

 For Raytheon, Patriot’s success in Saudi service could not come at a better time.
 Poland recently inked a deal to procure Patriot systems, and Germany is considering extending the service of the Patriot instead of adopting Lockheed Martin’s new MEADS system.
 In addition, PAC-3 Mid-Segment Enhancement (MSE), which boosts range by 15km and maximum altitude by 50%, is under development.
-The combat record of the Saudi Patriots will go a long ways towards reassuring current and prospective Patriot customers that the system is capable of handling ballistic missile threats effectively and that funding MSE development is worthwhile.
+The combat record of the Saudi Patriots will go a long way towards reassuring current and prospective Patriot customers that the system is capable of handling ballistic missile threats effectively and that funding MSE development is worthwhile.
 In addition, the Raytheon engineers will be able to use information gleaned by the Saudis to improve Patriot’s performance even further, and Patriot engineers can now boast that their PAC-3 design is extensively combat-tested.

 However, the job of Patriot engineers is far from complete.
 While SCUD-type missiles are challenging targets, their underlying design is decades old.
 Russia and China have produced more modern missiles designed specifically to defeat US missile defense systems which Patriot has yet to face.
 For example, the Iskander tactical ballistic missile has onboard countermeasures and can execute high-g maneuvers to avoid interception.
 Patriot’s combat capabilities against these more sophisticated ballistic missiles remains unknown.